sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Machine learning and artificial intelligence increasingly rely on algebraic structures.
 Neural networks can be understood through the lens of linear algebra over various fields, and group theory appears in understanding the symmetries and invariances that make machine learning models robust and generalizable.

-## Quantum Computing and Physics
+## Quantum computing and physics

 Quantum computing relies heavily on group theory and field extensions.
 The quantum gates that manipulate qubits form groups, and the mathematical structure of quantum mechanics itself is deeply algebraic.
 The representations of groups describe how quantum systems transform under symmetries, connecting abstract algebra to the fundamental laws of physics.

 Gauge theories in particle physics, which describe the fundamental forces of nature, are built on the foundation of group theory.
 The Standard Model of particle physics is essentially a statement about the symmetries of nature, expressed in the language of Lie groups and their representations.

-## DNA Sequencing and Bioinformatics
+## DNA sequencing and bioinformatics

 Modern DNA sequencing and analysis techniques use algebraic methods to handle the massive datasets involved in genomics.
 Finite fields appear in error correction for DNA sequencing, while group theory helps in understanding the symmetries of protein structures and the folding patterns that determine biological function.